Biloxi Rear-End Collision Lawyer

 When a driver hits a vehicle from behind, the presumption is that he or she is at fault.
 It should be noted that there might be some exceptions to this rule.
 A driver who hits another vehicle from behind is considered 100 percent at fault unless he or she can show improper stopping or some other unusual traffic maneuver.

-Role of Contributory Negligence in Rear-End Accident Cases
+What is the Role of Contributory Negligence in Rear-End Accident Cases?

 To the extent that a jury apportions some percentage of fault, whether it is one percent or 50 percent of liability to the plaintiff, it decreases the amount of money the plaintiff recovers from the defendant.
 For example, if the award is $100,000 and the jury determines that the plaintiff is 50 percent at fault, the plaintiff is only able to recover $50,000 from the defendant.